 If you live near a Cooperative Extension, give them a call: they can do soil testing that will test for other nutrients also, for no more than ten dollars, and carry out the analysis using equipment that is too costly even for most farmers.
 They also have the expertise to interpret the test results, and can advise you as to how to best address whatever issues show up in them.

 That said, do-it-yourself soil testing is more economical than ever.
-In fact, a Rapitest Model 1609CS contains 4 pH and 2 NPK tests.
 Though not as accurate as the professional tests, the do-it-yourself tests are more convenient and certainly work well enough to get a valid estimate.

-Another advantage of the do-it-yourself tests is that they make it easy to retest after you've added fertilizer or other amendments.
-The Rapitest Electronic Soil Tester, Model 1860 does both NPK and pH in less than a minute, and you can stick it in different spots around your garden to customize your amendment strategy.
-A week or two after amending your soil, take a stroll around to the same spots to see if the NPK and pH levels are where you want them.
+Another advantage of the do-it-yourself tests is that they make it easy to retest after you’ve added fertilizer or other amendments.
+A week or two after amending your soil, take a stroll around to the same spots to see if the NPK and pH levels are where you want them to be.

 One of our previous newsletters, Choosing a Fertilizer, will help you determine which fertilizer is best for your needs.
 But don’t wait ’til spring. seize the season!